wealthkernel/api-documentation-guides/docs/webhooks/Getting-Started.md

 Once you’re up and running with ngrok you will need to configure your webhooks through our dashboard, using the left menu to navigate to the webhook pages

-1. Navigate to the webhooks configuration section and click on the `+` button.
-Select your desired secret lifetime and then click on 'Create secret' and save its value for later.
+1. Navigate to the webhooks configuration section and click on the '+' button next to the 'Secrets' heading.
+Select your desired secret lifetime and then click on 'Create secret', ensure you save its value for later.
 Note that you may only have two active secrets.

   ![Generate a secret in the dashboard](../../assets/images/webhooks/Generate-Secret2.gif)